fivequarters/q5/docs/release-notes/fusebit-cli.md

 _Released 08/24/21_

-- **Enhancement.** Add a check to help preventing the deployment of invalid integrations.
+- **Enhancement.** Add a check to help preventing the deployment of invalid integrations and connectors.

 ## Version 1.11.1